imixs/imixs-ml/README.md

 Learn more in the section [Imixs-ML Core](./imixs-ml-core/README.md).

-# Imixs-ML API
+# Imixs-ML Workflow

-The Imixs-ML API defines a generic API to exchange business data with a machine learning framework.
-This api defines an object class to train a ml-model as also an obejct class to analyse business data.
+The Imixs-ML Workflow defines Adapter Classes to be used in a Imixs BPMN workflow model.

-Learn more in the section [Imixs-ML API](./imixs-ml-api/README.md).
+Learn more in the section [Imixs-ML API](./imixs-ml-workflow/README.md).

 # Imixs-ML spaCy